Justin Allgaier: 2025: Return to the Cup Series

 On January 15, 2025, JR Motorsports announced that they would be making their Cup Series debut in the Daytona 500, with Allgaier behind the wheel of the No. 40 car and Chris Stapleton's Traveller Whiskey as the team sponsor.
 Allgaier managed to race his way into the race after finishing ninth in Duel 1 and would start nineteenth in the 500.
-Allgaier managed to finish the race in ninth, his first top-ten finish in the Cup Series since Bristol in 2015, as well as JRM’s first top-ten.
+Allgaier managed to finish the race in ninth, his first top-ten finish in the Cup Series since Bristol in 2015, as well as JRM's first top-ten.

-In the Xfinity Series, Allgaier started the 2025 season with an eighteenth place finish at Daytona.
+In the Xfinity Series, Allgaier started the 2025 season with an eighteenth-place finish at Daytona.
 A month later, he scored back-to-back wins at Las Vegas and Homestead.
 He would earn his third win of the season at Nashville.
+He ultimately finished the season 3rd in the standings behind Jesse Love and Connor Zilisch.

 2026

 On November 14, 2025, JR Motorsports announced it will enter the 2026 Daytona 500, with Allgaier once again driving the No. 40 car and Traveller Whiskey returning as the sponsor.

+In February 2026, Allgaier competed in the Daytona 500 and was involved in a multi-car crash that collected around 20 cars after contact with Denny Hamlin during Stage 2 of the race.